zako95/landing/src/pages/docs/low-fps.md

 ![img](/images/docs/low-fps/OWfru0K.png)

-## Method 3
+## Method 3 (capping the game FPS)

 1. [Open the console](/docs/opening-console/)

-2. Type `com_maxfps 250` and press Enter (This command locks your framerate to 250, as higher values are known to cause instability.)
+2. Type `com_maxfps 60` and press Enter (Replace `60` by [your monitor refresh rate](https://www.testufo.com/refreshrate))
+   (Don't go above 250 as higher values are known to cause instability)

-## Method 4
+## Method 4 (updating GPU drivers)

+Keeping your GPU drivers up-to-date is important for performance and stability.
+[See this guide](https://www.howtogeek.com/135976/how-to-update-your-graphics-drivers-for-maximum-gaming-performance/)

+## Method 5 (lowering video settings)

 Some computers can't handle higher graphics, lowering your graphics settings in game may help on weaker computers.